 The ageing population typically experiences joint pain and decreased muscle mass caused by arthritis.
 Each of these problems can harm mobility.
 Dizziness, weakness, changes in cognition, and other age-related medical conditions may increase a senior’s fall risk.
 The good news is that doing some simple, low-impact exercises for seniors to improve balance at home can decrease their risk of falling.
 Best of all, caregivers and seniors can perform these moves together to ensure their safety and prevent accidents.
 Seniors can also build muscle by doing the right dumbbell exercises and consuming enough nutrition.
 Read more abouthow can seniors build muscles.

 Which Conditions Affect Balance?

-According to CDC, many conditions contribute to falling.
+many conditions contribute to falling.
 These are known as risk factors.
 Many risk factors are modifiable to prevent falls.
 Including: